 "Economic success is kind of fun, but I love winning."
 "To win in business is to have a good market, a great product, and loyal customers.
 I'm competing -- and that's what fulfills me."

 Through his fearless pursuit to win, Cosmo has become involved in an array of industries.
 One of his biggest passions; however, is within the world of sports and entertainment.
-That passion became a reality in 2007 when Cosmo entered the Arena Football Industry.
-Through his ownership, Cosmo built relationships within the professional football community, and was invited to join the ownership group of the AFL’s Philadelphia Soul in 2010.
-Currently, Cosmo serves as co-owner along with Ron Jaworski (Philadelphia Eagles and ESPN), Dick Vermeil (Coach of the 2000 Rams Super Bowl Team), and other influential entrepreneurs and NFL Players.
-During Cosmo's seven-year tenure as owner, the organization has captured four conference championships (2012, 2013, 2016, 2017), and brought a World Championship to Philadelphia, winning the Arena Bowl in 2016 and 2017.
-Cosmo has made a personal commitment to business growth for the franchise, which, through his involvement, boasts the top sponsorship sales in the league.
+That passion became a reality in 2006 when Cosmo entered Arena Football.
+Through his ownership, Cosmo built relationships within the professional football community.
+During Cosmo's 13 season tenure as owner, his teams captured six Conference Championships and two World Championships.

 Cosmo entered the world of entertainment in 2011, launching MKS&D, a Hollywood talent management firm that had managed actors in film, television and theatre for 30 years.
-The firm manages hundreds of actors, including Tony Award and Grammy Artists.
-The firm aggressively develops new talent on both the east and west coasts.
+Clients under management include hundreds of actors, including a Tony Award winner and Grammy nominated artists.

-In addition to mentoring, Cosmo makes it a priority to give back to both his local (active board member at his church) and global community.
+In addition to mentoring, Cosmo makes it a priority to give back to both his local and global community.
 Cosmo serves on the board of the Humpty Dumpty Institute (HDI), a prestigious, non-profit organization comprised of innovative, successful entrepreneurs who work in tandem with the United Nations to implement large-scale humanitarian projects for under-developed countries.
-Currently, Cosmo is an active participant in HDI’s Cultural Exchange Program where he leverages his relationships within sports and entertainment to help raise global awareness on HDI’s initiatives.
+In 2021 Cosmo along with his wife Janet established the DeNicola Family Foundation.
+The Foundation'a 4 passions are managed by its Executive Director Morgan DeNicola.